sumitgrg24325/JAVA_ASSIGNMENT/Assignment_2/Layout Manager/README.md

 The FlowLayout is used to arrange the components in a line, one after another (in a flow).
 It is the default layout of applet or panel.

 ### Fields of FlowLayout class
-1.public static final int LEFT
+1. public static final int LEFT
-2.public static final int RIGHT
+2. public static final int RIGHT
-3.public static final int CENTER
+3. public static final int CENTER
-4.public static final int LEADING
+4. public static final int LEADING
-5.public static final int TRAILING
+5. public static final int TRAILING

 ### Constructors of FlowLayout class
-1.FlowLayout(): creates a flow layout with centered alignment and a default 5 unit horizontal and vertical gap.
+1. FlowLayout(): creates a flow layout with centered alignment and a default 5 unit horizontal and vertical gap.
-2.FlowLayout(int align): creates a flow layout with the given alignment and a default 5 unit horizontal and vertical gap.
+2. FlowLayout(int align): creates a flow layout with the given alignment and a default 5 unit horizontal and vertical gap.
-3.FlowLayout(int align, int hgap, int vgap): creates a flow layout with the given alignment and the given horizontal and vertical gap.
+3. FlowLayout(int align, int hgap, int vgap): creates a flow layout with the given alignment and the given horizontal and vertical gap.

 ***